-5.1 The Company has constituted Internal Complaints Committee ("ICC") at all its offices having 10 or more than 10 employees .
-As per the POSH Act, the ICC shall comprise of:

-a) A Presiding Officer ("Presiding Officer"), who shall be a woman Employee at a senior level in the Company; not less than two Members ("Members") from amongst Employees preferably committed to or who have had experience in social work or have legal knowledge; one member ("External member") from amongst non-government organizations or associations committed to the cause of women or a person familiar with the issues relating to sexual harassment;
+- 5.1 The Company has constituted Internal Complaints Committee ("ICC") in its Head office, Central Processing Center (CPC) and Zonal offices to address and redress complaints of sexual harassment.
+As per the POSH Act, the ICC shall comprise of: - a.
+A Presiding Officer ("Presiding Officer"), who shall be a woman Employee at a senior level in the Company; not less than two Members ("Members") from amongst Employees preferably committed to or who have had experience in social work or have legal knowledge; one member ("External member") from amongst non-government organizations or associations committed to the cause of women or a person familiar with the issues relating to sexual harassment;

-b) At least one half (50%) of the total members so nominated shall be women.

-5.2 The Company has extended the availability of the ICC to receive complaints of all Employees, irrespective of their gender.
-The details of the current ICC members across all locations of the Company is mentioned in Annexure A of this Policy.

-5.3 The email ID of the ICC is icc@utkarsh.bank.
-This email ID shall be used by any Complainant to send their complaint of sexual harassment at Workplace to the ICC.

-5.4 The ICC as the redressal committee is responsible for:

-a) Receiving complaints of sexual harassment at the Workplace;

-b) Initiating and conducting inquiry as per the established procedure under law;

-c) Submitting findings and final recommendations on complaints of sexual harassment at Workplace which will be implemented by the Company;

-d) Maintaining strict confidentiality throughout the process as per established guidelines; and e) Ensuring absolute transparency in its activities, disclosing necessary information to the respective stakeholders when required and investigating the complaints while abiding by the principles of natural justice.
+- b.
+At least one half (50%) of the total members so nominated shall be women. - c.
+Any changes in the composition of the ICC can be approved by the Bank's Executive Committee. - 5.2 The Company has extended the availability of the ICC to receive complaints of all Employees, irrespective of their gender.
+The details of the current ICC members across all locations of the Company is mentioned in Annexure A of this Policy. - 5.3 The email ID of the ICC is icc@utkarsh.bank.
+This email ID shall be used by any Complainant to send their complaint of sexual harassment at Workplace to the ICC. - 5.4 The ICC as the redressal committee is responsible for: - a.
+Receiving complaints of sexual harassment at the Workplace; - b.
+Initiating and conducting inquiry as per the established procedure under law; - c.
+Submitting findings and final recommendations on complaints of sexual harassment at Workplace which will be implemented by the Company; - d.
+Maintaining strict confidentiality throughout the process as per established guidelines; and - e.
+Ensuring absolute transparency in its activities, disclosing necessary information to the respective stakeholders when required and investigating the complaints while abiding by the principles of natural justice.

-6.PROCEDURE & GUIDELINES
+6. PROCEDURE & GUIDELINES

-6.1 Filing a complaint

-a) Any Aggrieved Individual who has experienced or has been subjected to any act of sexual harassment by an Employee shall be entitled to lodge a complaint with the ICC.
+- 6.1 Filing a Complaint - a.
+Any Aggrieved Individual who has experienced or has been subjected to any act of sexual harassment by an Employee shall be entitled to lodge a complaint with the ICC.
 The complaint must be submitted in writing within a period of three (3) months from the date of incident and in case of a series of incidents, within a period of three (3) months from the date of last incident.
-This may be extended for a further period of three (3) months, if circumstances warrant such extension in the opinion of the ICC b) The ICC can initiate inquiry on the complaint only if the complaint is in writing.
-In case a complaint may be conveyed verbally to any member of the ICC, the member of the ICC to whom the complaint is made or any other member of the ICC shall render all reasonable assistance to the Aggrieved Person for making the complaint in writing.

-c) Anonymous complaints cannot be accepted by ICC at any point in time.

-d) The complaint must contain a description of the event (s) as well as the names and contact email/phone number of Witnesses if any.
-Supporting documents, if available, such as letters, transcription of text messages etc., supporting the complaint of sexual harassment at Workplace against the Respondent should accompany the complaint.
+This may be extended for a further period of three (3) months, if circumstances warrant such extension in the opinion of the ICC - b.
+The ICC can initiate inquiry on the complaint only if the complaint is in writing.
+In case a complaint may be conveyed verbally to any member of the ICC, the member of the ICC to whom the complaint is made or any other member of the ICC shall render all reasonable assistance to the Aggrieved Person for making the complaint in writing. - c.
+Anonymous complaints cannot be accepted by ICC at any point in time. - d.
+The complaint must contain a description of the event (s) as well as the names and contact email/phone number of Witnesses if any.
+Supporting documents, if available, such as letters, transcription of text messages etc., supporting the complaint of sexual harassment at

+Workplace against the Respondent should accompany the complaint.